ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  prior felony conviction was for a  felony  offense  defined  in  section 70.02  of this title, the court may impose a sentence in accordance with the provisions of subdivision four of section 70.70 of this title.]
-  § 30.
-Subdivision h of section 74 of chapter 3 of the  laws  of  1995,
- amending the correction law and other laws relating to the incarceration fee,  as  amended  by  section  8 of part A of chapter 55 of the laws of 2021, is amended to read as follows:
-  h.
-Section fifty-two of this act shall be deemed to have been in  full force and effect on and after April 1, 1995; provided, however, that the provisions  of  section 189 of the correction law, as amended by section fifty-five of this act[, subdivision 5 of section  60.35  of  the  penal
- S. 6471  27
+ S. 6471--A  27

- law,  as  amended  by section fifty-six of this act,] and section fifty- seven of this act shall expire September 1, 2023, when  upon  such  date the  amendments to the correction law [and penal law] made by [sections] SECTION  fifty-five  [and  fifty-six] of this act shall revert to and be read as if the provisions of this act had not  been  enacted;  provided, however, that sections sixty-two, sixty-three and sixty-four of this act shall be deemed to have been in full force and effect on and after March 1,  1995  and  shall be deemed repealed April 1, 1996 and upon such date the provisions of subsection (e) of section 9110 of  the  insurance  law and  subdivision 2 of section 89-d of the state finance law shall revert to and be read as set out in law on the date immediately  preceding  the effective date of sections sixty-two and sixty-three of this act;
   § 31.
 Section 65.00 of the penal law, subdivisions 1 and 2 as  amended
  by  chapter  835 of the laws of 1974, the opening paragraph of paragraph (a) of subdivision 1 as amended by chapter 738 of the laws of 2004,  the opening  paragraph  of  paragraph  (b)  of  subdivision  1 as amended by section  19  and  subparagraph (ii) of paragraph (a) of subdivision 3 as amended by section 20 of part AAA of chapter 56 of the laws of 2009, the closing paragraph of subdivision 1 as amended by chapter 3 of  the  laws